 Have you ever submitted changes to your website only to immediately regret that decision?

-It’s a fairly common occurrence, to work on your project in a live production environment.
-But if you do make live changes on a production site, you’re also exposing yourself to greater risks.
+It’s a fairly common occurrence to work on your project in a live production environment.
+But if you make live changes on a production site, you’re also exposing yourself to greater risks.

-I think many of us can admit to the fact that we tend to ignore the right way in exchange for the fast way.
+I think many of us can admit that we tend to ignore the right way in exchange for the fast way.

 This approach has backfired on me more than once, but it’s not just me who’s made this mistake.
 If you look at any development at large, it’s unimaginable that a professional team would operate without a staging environment.